 One of the most common pets, dogs can also be one of the riskiest.
 According to the Centers for Disease Control and Prevention, 4.5 million people suffer dog bites each year, with about 900,000 requiring medical treatment.

 The good news: most homeowners insurance policies will cover dog bites and other incidents.
 And your liability insurance should help you avoid being on the hook for others' injury bills.
 But when your insurer examines your home for perils, discovering Fido and the possible risk he brings could lead to a higher premium.
-But it's also possible that your canine or feline counterpart could reduce your premium.
-Read on to see how your pet can affect your policy.

 Does breed matter?